 Growth of Electric and Hybrid cars

 Demand for electric and hybrid cars has surged recently.
-Data from the Society of Motor Manufacturers and Traders (SMMT) shows pure electric BEV sales were up 158.6% from January to June 2020 compared to the year before.
+2020 data from the Society of Motor Manufacturers and Traders (SMMT) shows pure battery electric (BEV) sales were up by over 180% last year compared to the year before.
 Plug-in Hybrid (PHEVs) also enjoyed over 90% growth for the same period.

 In 2020, there are now already over 30 pure electric models to choose from, with many more coming this year and next.
 For example, Volkswagen has just launched the ID.3, likely to become one of the highest selling electric cars of all time.
 Ford are bringing out an electric version of the Mustang in the form of the Mach-E. Volvo are also getting in on the act with their first BEV: the Volvo XC40 Recharge.
 Other brand new models include the Polestar 2, Citroen e-C4, Lexus UX 300e, Skoda Enyaq iV, and the Vauxhall Mokka-e.

 Going forward, 2022-2024 is being seen by many car industry experts as the breakthrough years for electric and hybrid cars in terms of innovation, sheer choice being offered, and take-up by the public.
 Brand-new green vehicles are now a genuinely viable option worthy of serious consideration.

 So, in summary, there’s never been a better time to make the switch to a green vehicle and benefit not only from the environmental advantages they offer, but also from very low running costs and a superb driving experience.